JosephP91/kweb/README.md

     }
 }
 ```
-More details on this command here: https://kafka-python.readthedocs.io/en/master/apidoc/KafkaConsumer.html#kafka.KafkaConsumer.seek_to_beginning
+More details on this command here:
+<a href="https://kafka-python.readthedocs.io/en/master/apidoc/KafkaConsumer.html#kafka.KafkaConsumer.seek_to_beginning" target="_blank">Seek to Beginning Command</a>

 * ### ***Assign***